pretix/pretix-docs/docs/tutorial/continuous-operation/products.md

 ![Page titled 'Create product', showing options such as item name, copy product information, product type and personalization.](../../assets/screens/products/create.png "Create product screenshot")

-We will now create the discount ticket based on the "Standard ticket" we edited in the previous step.
+We will now create the discount ticket based on the "Regular admission" ticket we edited in the previous step.
 There are two advantages to this approach: First, we do not have to repeat all the same steps, and second, we are reducing our risk of forgetting any of them.
 We do not need the "Reduced ticket" anymore.
 We will navigate to the products page, click the red :btn-icon:fa3-trash:: delete button next to the reduced ticket, and confirm that we want to delete it.

-Back on the product overview, we will click the :btn-icon:fa3-copy:: clone button next to the standard ticket in order to clone it.
+Back on the product overview, we will click the :btn-icon:fa3-copy:: clone button next to the regular admission ticket in order to clone it.
 We will name the new ticket "Discounted admission", provide a translation, change the "Default price" to €8.00, and click the :btn:Save: button.

 !!!
 Note